 I have been impressed with the professionalism and dedication to the breed and improving knowledge and encouragement for new breeders of Kalahari Reds that i have seen the KRGSA board achieving and am excited to be joining them in furthering the expansion of the Kalahari Red breed.

-The aim in my position as Vice President is to further promote our best quality Kalahari Red goats and to have transparency so that new breeders can purchase goats that they know are true to the Kalahari Red breed and what their genetics/parentage is and the most accurate way of doing this is by having our fullblood national herd DNA Parental tested and recorded to keep our bloodlines pure and undiluted.
+The aim in my position as President is to further promote our best quality Kalahari Red goats and to have transparency so that new breeders can purchase goats that they know are true to the Kalahari Red breed and what their genetics/parentage is and the most accurate way of doing this is by having our fullblood national herd DNA Parental tested and recorded to keep our bloodlines pure and undiluted.

 Ironstone Kalahari Reds